Stepfamily: Terminology

 A child is referred to as the stepdaughter or stepson of their biological or adoptive parent's new spouse, and the spouse is referred to as the stepparent (father or mother) of the child.

 A stepparent is the spouse of someone's parent, and not their biological parent, stepfather being the male spouse and stepmother the female spouse.

-A step-grandparent is the step-parent of someone's parent, and not someone's biological grandparent, stepgrandfather being the male one, and stepgrandmother the female one.
+A step-grandparent is the step-parent of someone's parent or the parent of one's step-parent, and not someone's biological grandparent, stepgrandfather being the male one, and stepgrandmother the female one.

 A step-uncle is the spouse of someone's parent's sister (aunt) or brother (uncle) and is not the father of someone's cousin, except when the sibling marries another and never has children (no cousins).
 The sister's niece/nephew should refer to a new spouse as uncle, not step-uncle.
 A step-aunt is the spouse of someone's parent's brother (uncle) or sister (aunt) and is not the mother of someone's cousin, except when the sibling marries another and never had children (no cousins).
-The sister's niece/nephew should refer to the newest spouse as aunt, not step-aunt.
+The sister's niece or nephew should refer to the newest spouse as aunt, not step-aunt.
 Similarly, a stepsibling is the offspring of a stepparent to whom one is not biologically or adoptive related, stepbrother being the male one and stepsister the female one.
 A stepgrandson is the grandson of someone's spouse who one is not biologically related to.
 A step-granddaughter is the granddaughter of someone's spouse to whom one is not biologically or adoptive related.

-Alternatively, in Australia Under the Family Law Act 1975 (Cth) a "stepparent" in relation to a child, is interpreted as a person who is not a parent of the child; and is, or has been, married to or a de facto partner of, a parent of the child; and treats, or at any time while married to, or a de facto partner of, the parent treated, the child as a member of the family formed with the parent.
-If one member of the couple has prior children but the couple have another child together, the "complex"/"blended" designation replaces the "simple" designation upon the birth of the new child.
+Alternatively, in Australia Under the Family Law Act 1975 (Cth), a "stepparent" in relation to a child is interpreted as a person who is not a parent of the child and is, or has been, married to or a de facto partner of a parent of the child, and treats, or at any time while married to or a de facto partner of the parent treated, the child as a member of the family formed with the parent.
+If one member of the couple has prior children but the couple have another child together, the complex/blended designation replaces the "simple" designation upon the birth of the new child.
 Any subsequent child born to the couple is a half-sibling of the respective members' prior children.

-Other types of stepfamilies include neotraditional, where both parents share the responsibility of their children, a matriarchal stepfamily, where an independent woman is in charge of the family with the stepfather becoming a mentor, and a romantic stepfamily, where both parents expect the combining of their separate families to run smoothly without realizing any possible issues.